Fort Saint Jacques

 Fort Saint Jacques, Fort Rupert, or Fort Charles was a fur trading post on James Bay at the mouth of the Rupert River.
-It was located in what is now Waskaganish, Nord-du-Québec region, Quebec, Canada.
+It was located in what is now Waskaganish, Quebec, Canada.

-Fort Charles was founded in 1668 in northern western Quebec on the James Bay, at the mouth of the Rupert River.
-It was the first Hudson’s Bay Company post by the Médard des Groseilliers.
+Fort Charles was founded in 1668 in what is now Nord-du-Québec on the James Bay, at the mouth of the Rupert River.
+It was the first Hudson's Bay Company post by the Médard des Groseilliers.
 It was the first European settlement in northern Canada.
-The fort was captured by the French in 1686, and remained under their control until 1713, during which period it was called Fort Saint Jacques.
+The fort was captured by the French in 1686, and remained under their control until 1713 and was then called Fort Saint Jacques.
 When returned to English control, it became Rupert House, and later Fort Rupert.